Estramate/TeamIO/CONTRIBUTING.md

-# Contributing to TeamIO
+# Contributing to ClubFlow

-Thank you for your interest in contributing to TeamIO!
+Thank you for your interest in contributing to ClubFlow!
 This document provides guidelines and information for contributors.

 ## Development Setup